-Find answers to many of the frequently asked questions about Dancing Wings Butterfly Garden at the National Museum of Play® at The Strong®:
+Find answers to many of the frequently asked questions about Dancing Wings Butterfly Garden at The Strong®:

 Why do you have a butterfly garden in a history museum dedicated to the study of play?

 The butterfly garden and other living collections at the museum represent a type of play called “nature play.”
 This form of play can positively affect people by helping them to slow their pace and relax.
-With the presence of gardens and aquariums, the National Museum of Play recognizes this important aspect of play.
+With the presence of gardens and aquariums, the museum recognizes this important aspect of play.

 How many butterflies are there in the garden?